kzys/blog/en/content/posts/2020/m5stack.md

 Compared to other ESP32-based development kits, M5Stack series is enclosed in a small plastic case, which would be good for making small toys for kids.

 I bought few in this Black Friday.
 They may be coming from China and would take weeks.

+### Update 2020-12-11

+I have placed the order in November 24th and received the package today.
+So it took 17 days.